Wants to Meet Up

 • I know a number of good used bookshops.

-• I live near the Castro, which is the big gay center of the city, but there are other areas to check out, such as SoMa (South of Market, where most of the dance clubs are) and Polk Gulch (smaller clubs & bars).
+• I live near the big gay center of the city (the Castro), but there are other areas to check out, such as SoMa (South of Market, where most of the dance clubs are) and Polk Gulch (smaller clubs & bars).
 I can fill you in on major queer events or find out for you.

 • The Haight has a lot of interesting shopping, lots of counterculture & scenester stuff going on.

 • Several neighborhoods have weekend street fairs: The Castro, The Haight, SoMa/Folsom, and more.
 The Folsom Street Fair is all about kinky sex, but most of the others are about crafts, music, & food.